parisepigenetics/RASflow_EDC/README.md

 ```

 ### Copy to the cluster
-You can then copy the `Fastq` folder to the cluster using `rsync`, replacing `username` by your IFB login:
+You can then copy the `Fastq` folder to the cluster using `rsync`, replacing `username` by your login:

 ```
 You@YourComputer:~/PathTo/RNAseqProject$ rsync -avP  Fastq/ username@core.cluster.france-bioinformatique.fr:/shared/projects/YourProjectName/Raw_fastq